rfcx/arbimon/apps/cli/README.md

 > Running in DEV mode

-To run these scripts in production mode, you must set a flag:
+To run these scripts in "production" mode, you must set a flag:

 ```
 pnpm serve lib/path/to/some/script.js -- --mode=production